 If you want to learn how to understand and speak a foreign language, Pimsleur is a pretty accurate and effective language learning program that can help you with that.
 It teaches pronunciation on a high level and also offers a large selection of languages.

 However, this audio-based system won't teach you writing or reading.
 What's more, it may leave you seriously disappointed if you're expecting a mobile app packed with exercises and games.
-Have in mind that Simon & Schuster's Pimsleur only an audio program, so you cant except any interactive experience what so ever.
+Have in mind that Simon & Schuster's Pimsleur is only an audio program, so you can't expect any interactive experience whatsoever.

 Yes, you need to focus your attention on the lesson, but you can do it while commuting (in a car, train, bus, or even while walking), cooking, walking a dog, doing laundry, or any other place and time that works for you.
 Basically, you are able to learn anywhere with your phone and a pair of earbuds.
 And once you download digital files you can access them offline.
 In other words, you don't need an internet connection to be able to study a new language.
 Also, Pimsleur keeps track of the lessons you've downloaded and also the ones you've completed.

 The thing you don't get with this mobile app is interactive lessons, multiple-choice exercises for example unless you get Pimsleur Unlimited.
 However, you always can pair a Pimsleur course with exercises from different apps such as Ling, Duolingo...
 The problem that can happen is that the two lessons probably won't run in parallel.
 In that case, you might need to learn different words and principles of grammar in one app but not the other.